department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/usability-testing/discussion-guide.md

 ## Third Task: Compare Schools - 15 minutes

-Looking at these search results, you know that **School 1** and **School 2** would have a reasonable commute and both have the major you're interested in.
+Looking at these search results, let's say you're interested in **School 1** and **School 2** and both schools have the major you're interested in.
 How would you go about comparing these two schools to see which school would be a better fit for you?

-_Prompt_ What information would be important for you to see on this page?

-_Prompt_ How would you return to your search results?
+_Prompt_ After looking at these two schools, **School 2** doesn't look like a good option for you.
+How would you remove that school from your comparison and add another in its place?

 ### Things to watch for:

 - Is the user able to successfully add schools to the gutter to compare?
 - Is the user able to navigate successfully to the Compare page?
+- How does the user try and navigate back to the search results?

 ### Upon task completion:
  - How did you think that went?
  - On a scale of 1 to 5 where 1 is very easy and 5 is very hard, what did you think of comparing schools?
  - How many schools would you want to be able to compare at one time?
+ - What information is important for you to see when comparing schools?
  - Was there any other information you were expecting to see on the Compare page?
  - Was there any information you didn't think was necessary?
  - What did you think of the general layout of the page?